eellak/gsoc2025-triplestores/triplestore/docs/GSoC.md

 #### Documentation and Packaging Improvements
 The documentation was written directly in Markdown and integrated into the repository, replacing the originally proposed LaTeX format.
 This choice improved maintainability and accessibility for contributors.
 In addition, the project introduced modular packaging via `pyproject.toml`, allowing users to install only the specific triplestore backends they require (e.g., `triplestore[jena]`, `triplestore[graphdb]`, or `triplestore[all]`).
 This approach reduces dependencies and improves flexibility for both users and developers.

+## Future Work
+Building upon the benchmarking outcomes, several directions for further enhancement can be explored.
+In terms of performance, introducing concurrent data loading mechanisms and incorporating memory profiling could significantly accelerate dataset ingestion for large RDF graphs.
+Functionally, future iterations of the library could extend the `add()` operation to support literal additions, and expand the `load()` method to recognize multiple RDF syntaxes such as N-Triples, RDF/XML, and JSON-LD.
+Such improvements would make the abstraction layer more versatile and efficient, reinforcing its goal of providing a seamless and unified interface across diverse triplestore systems.

 ## Conclusion
 Participating in Google Summer of Code 2025 with Open Technologies Alliance (GFOSS) has been an immensely valuable experience, both technically and personally.
 Throughout this project, I had the opportunity to deepen my understanding of Semantic Web technologies, RDF triplestores, and SPARQL query processing, while also strengthening my skills in software design, Python development, and modular packaging.